Conglomeration of kilometre-sized planetesimals

-The transition point is affected by our treatment of `large body gating'.
-If one employs a more stringent advance criterion than what we adopt, for instance, the mass density $\Sigma$ at a given size will be greater as the run-away (which thins out the number) is more restrained.
-So the transition would occur at a smaller $R$.
-This transition point is also affected by the value of $u$.
-If the initial excitation is $e = 10^{-3}$, for instance, the transition would occur at $R= 10^3 \km$ with again $\Sigma/\sigma = 10^{-4}$.
-Lastly, this transition point is affected by the initial size spectrum of big bodies.
+This transition point is affected by the value of $u$, if the initial velocity is such that $u > v_{\rm esc}$.
+If the initial excitation is $e = 10^{-3}$, for instance, the transition would occur at $R \sim 10^3 \km$ with again $\Sigma/\sigma = 10^{-4}$.
+Lastly, this transition point can be affected by the initial size spectrum of big bodies.

 Let us define a class of trans-hill bodies ($R_{\rm trans}(t)$) which always satisfy $\vhill \approx u (t)$.
 These bodies are $\sim 100\km$ when the rapid run-away transitions to slow run-away.
-Following \citet{LithwickTheory}, we argue that these trans-hill bodies remain effectively the main stirrers in the system, $R_{\rm stir} \approx R_{\rm trans}$, or equivalently, $u \sim \vhill (R_{\rm stir})$, in subsequent growth.
+Following \citet{2014ApJ...780...22L}, we argue that these trans-hill bodies remain effectively the main stirrers in the system, $R_{\rm stir} \approx R_{\rm trans}$, or equivalently, $u \sim \vhill (R_{\rm stir})$, in subsequent growth.
 Hence the name `trans-hill' growth.

-To demonstrate this must be true \citep[for a more detailed explanation, see][]{LithwickTheory}, we consider the growth of bodies above and below $R_{\rm trans}(t)$.
+To demonstrate this must be true \citep[for a more detailed explanation, see][]{2014ApJ...780...22L}, we consider the growth of bodies above and below $R_{\rm trans}(t)$.
 Growth of bodies with $R < R_{\rm trans}$ is in the super-hill (runaway) regime.
 Their growth rate (eq. \ref{eq:allgrow}) can be written as

 Since this decreases with decreasing $R$, the size spectrum for $R<R_{\rm trans}$ is largely frozen.

 Growth of bodies with $R > R_{\rm trans}$ is in the sub-Hill (orderly) regime.
 The shape of their size spectrum remains invariant with time.
 Since the initial size spectrum falls steeply beyond $R>R_{\rm trans}$, stirring is initially dominated by bodies of size $R_{\rm trans}$.
 And this will remain so throughout the trans-hill growth.